man-group/ArcticDB/docs/mkdocs/docs/error_messages.md

 ### Pickling errors

 These errors relate to data being pickled, which limits the operations available.
-Internally, pickled symbols are stored as a single object in the [data layer](/technical/on_disk_storage/#data-layer), with any index or column information maintained only in this serialised object.
-This is in contrast to non-pickled data, where this information is also available in the [index layer](/technical/on_disk_storage/#index-layer).
+Internally, pickled symbols are stored as opaque, serialised binary blobs in the [data layer](/technical/on_disk_storage/#data-layer).
+No index or column information is maintained in this serialised object which is in contrast to non-pickled data, where this information is stored in the [index layer](/technical/on_disk_storage/#data-layer).

+Furthermore, it is not possible to partially read/update/append the data using the ArcticDB API or use the QueryBuilder with pickled symbols.

 All of these errors are of type `ArcticNativeCxxException`.